diagrams/diagrams-doc/release/announce-0.6.markdown

     cabal install diagrams

-Diagrams is supported under GHC 7.0 through 7.6.
+Diagrams is supported under GHC 7.0 through 7.6, with the exception that the cairo and gtk backends do not build under GHC 7.0 (but the SVG backend does), and the gtk backend does not build under GHC 7.6.

 To get started with diagrams, read the
 [quick tutorial](http://projects.haskell.org/diagrams/tutorial/DiagramsTutorial.html),